Drug Testing Made Safe – Organs on a Chip

 In fact, said Tagle, ‘animal models’ are only typically 30% to 60% predictive of human responses to new drugs.
 “We are learning more and more that mice and rats don’t predict humans.
 The shortcomings of animal testing are becoming clear.”

 Along with researchers from the US Food and Drug Administration (FDA) and the US military’s research and development wing, DARPA, Tagle’s team is developing new ‘organ-on-a-chip’ technology to address this problem.
+In the realm of pharmaceutical advancements, the integration of precise structural analysis into early stages of drug development can drastically improve outcomes.
+At this juncture, expertise in early discovery and molecule design plays a critical role by streamlining the research phase and reducing the time to market for new therapies.
+Such capabilities ensure that promising compounds are quickly identified and optimized.
 The technology uses a series of small, plastic chips that have tiny artificial channels, vessels and flexible membranes built into them and lined with human cells so they can effectively mimic the functions of a number of human organs such as a lung, gut, liver and kidney.
 The team is now also working on a chip that emulates skin.
 Once they have all the main components of a human body working correctly on the chips, they’ll link them up into a system for drug testing.

 “The structure can mimic the inhalation of, say, an asthma medication into the lungs and, later, how it’s broken down in the liver,” says Leber at FastCompany.
 “It might one day help the military test treatments for biological or chemical weapons; hospitals to use a patient’s own stem cells to develop and test ‘personalised’ treatments for their disease; and, of course, drug companies to more quickly screen promising new drugs.”